Kirael12/cardano-node-audit/README.md

 # How to use

-The script must be ran with sudo an -E flag (to include env variables)
+The script must be run with sudo an -E flag (to include env variables)

 ```shell
 sudo -E ./audit-coincashew.sh